Payback Is Not an Option

 I’m not sure we really understand God’s mercy and grace.
 In simple terms, mercy is God not giving us what we truly deserve: the consequences for our negative choices.
 That is mercy.

 Grace, similar but still different, is God granting us good things we don’t deserve.
-Jesus’ righteousness accredited to us, when we accept Christ’s sacrifice on the cross.
+Jesus’ righteousness is accredited to us when we accept Christ’s sacrifice on the cross.
 We don’t deserve that at all.